A Broken Campaign Promise

 During the course of the campaign, as public concern mounted about Ravi being connected with those statewide interests, he publicly announced that if elected he would, “be working full-time for the people of Hoboken, severing my employment with the firm.”
 As Mayor-elect he followed through on that and resigned from his position at the firm, Florio, Perucci, Steinhardt & Fader as he prepared to be the full-time mayor he promised voters he would be.

-But now, just over a month later, Ravi Bhalla has broken that promise and taken a job as an “Of Counsel” attorney at the law firm Lavery, Selvaggi, Abromitis & Cohen -- a real estate, land use and zoning law firm that’s just as much a part of the establishment patronage network as his former firm.
+But in February, just over a month into office, Ravi Bhalla broke his promise and taken a job as an attorney at the law firm Lavery, Selvaggi, Abromitis & Cohen -- a real estate, land use and zoning law firm that’s just as much a part of the establishment patronage network as his former firm.

-Hoboken’s mayor is a full-time position as we pay our chief executive the most in Hudson County and one of the highest in the entire state.
+Hoboken’s mayor is paid the most in Hudson County and one of the highest in the entire state.
 For reference, 9 of the 12 mayors in the County make less than $33,000.
 Of the other three, Bayonne pays $72,000, Jersey City pays $115,600 and Hoboken tops the list at $116,100.
 Additionally, the mayor receives a generous benefits package for him and his entire family which includes health coverage and retirement.
-The only other mayor who is in the six-figure club, Jersey City’s Steve Fulop, correctly treats his office as a full time job, and Hoboken residents deserve the same.
-Taking a second job while being paid this high level of public salary is concerning not the least of which because it will be impossible to separate the mayor’s use of city resources for public versus private purposes.
+The only other mayor who is in the six-figure club, Jersey City’s Steve Fulop, only holds one job - mayor - and Hoboken deserves the same.

 A Republican Law Firm that Donated to Donald Trump